-Stage IV.
+Category/Stage IV: Full thickness tissue loss.
 A Stage IV pressure ulcer presents with full-thickness tissue loss with exposed bone, tendon, or muscle.
 Slough or eschar may be present on some parts of the wound bed.
 These ulcers often include undermining and tunneling.

-Further description.
 The depth of a Stage IV pressure ulcer varies by anatomical location.
 The bridge of the nose, ear, occiput, and malleolus do not have subcutaneous tissue; Stage IV ulcers in these locations can be shallow.
-Stage IV ulcers can extend into muscle and/or supporting structures (eg, fascia, tendon, or joint capsule); osteomyelitis is possible.
+Stage IV ulcers can extend into muscle and/or supporting structures (e.g., fascia, tendon, or joint capsule); osteomyelitis is possible.
 Exposed bone/tendon is visible or directly palpable.

-Unstageable.
+Unstageable/Unclassified: Full thickness skin or tissue loss - depth unknown.
 Full-thickness tissue loss in which the base of the ulcer is covered by slough (yellow, tan, gray, green or brown) and/or eschar (tan, brown or black) in the wound bed may render a wound unstageable.

-Further description.
 Until enough slough and/or eschar is removed to expose the base of the wound, the true depth (and therefore, the stage) cannot be determined.
 Stable (dry, adherent, intact without erythema or fluctuance) eschar on the heels serves as "the body's natural (biological) cover" and should not be removed.

-Suspected Deep Tissue Injury.
+Suspected Deep Tissue Injury - depth unknown.
 Deep tissue injury may be characterized by a purple or maroon localized area of discolored intact skin or a blood-filled blister due to damage of underlying soft tissue from pressure and/or shear.
 Presentation may be preceded by tissue that is painful, firm, mushy, boggy, and warmer or cooler as compared to adjacent tissue.

-Further description.
 Deep tissue injury may be difficult to detect in individuals with dark skin tones.
 Evolution may include a thin blister over a dark wound bed.
 The wound may further evolve and become covered by thin eschar.
 Evolution may be rapid, exposing additional layers of tissue even with optimal treatment.